-During the year 2010, work will be completed on the planning program to develop a regional water supply plan.
-The work effort will result in a comprehensive regional water supply plan which will be designed to help manage the Region's water supply sources in an efficient, technically sound, cost-effective, and environmentally sound manner.
+During the year 2010, work was completed on the planning program to develop a regional water supply plan.
+The work effort resulted in a comprehensive regional water supply plan which was designed to help manage the Region's water supply sources in an efficient, technically sound, cost-effective, and environmentally sound manner.
 The plan will serve as an important component of the regional and county comprehensive plans.